 A useful exercise is to record yourself speaking and then look back at it objectively.
 It can separate out how you think you're coming across with how you're actually sounding and looking.
 Sometimes this can be quite eye-opening.

-Do prepare for being interrupted
+Prepare for being interrupted

 When interruptions come your way, you have three options: